maxgarcia642/Coding-Terminal-Collective/README.md

 ## Repository Contents

-- Haas Hall Academy Bentonville High School Fall 2018 – Python Challenges for Computer Science Course This folder contains 27 Python challenges.
+- Haas Hall Academy Bentonville High School Fall 2018 – Python Challenges for Computer Science Course This folder contains 27 Python challenges done on PythonRoom and CodeHS.
 Each challenge is implemented in its own function with a main menu that lets you select which challenge to run.
 The challenges cover a wide range of topics from basic list operations and string manipulation to more advanced problems such as reaction games and turtle-based clocks.

 - Haas Hall Academy Bentonville High School Spring 2021 – Java Projects for AP Computer Science*
-    This folder includes 17 Java projects that showcase fundamental concepts in Java programming.
+    This folder includes 17 Java projects done on repl.it that showcase fundamental concepts in Java programming.
 Projects include a Heads or Tails Tool and a GPS program, along with other assignments related to the AP Computer Science curriculum.

 - University of Arkansas Fall 2023 – C++ Projects for Programming Foundations I
-    This folder contains C++ projects that were developed as part of the university curriculum, including a Bike Race Calculator Tool and a Product Checkout simulation.
+    This folder contains C++ projects done on OnlineGDB that were developed as part of the university curriculum, including a Bike Race Calculator Tool and a Product Checkout simulation.
 Each project is organized with proper commenting and uses standard library functions to facilitate code understanding and reusability.

 ---